 Before we get into Nicole’s awesome recommendations, I want to share our family’s favorite money-saving tip.
 There are tons of great kid-friendly activities in San Diego, but the cost for a family adds up fast.

 Nearly all of the pricier activities you’ll read about in this article are included in the GoCity San Diego Explorer Pass.
 Our family has used GoCity passes in many places including San Diego and they offer huge savings!
 Even if you just want discount tickets to the San Diego Zoo and USS Midway, a family of four would save $68.
 If you also plan to go on a whale watching cruise, your family’s savings would jump to a whopping $167.
-I like the Explorer Pass structure because you can spread the activities over your whole vacation (up to 60 days, which is great if you’re based in SoCal).
+I like the Explorer Pass structure because you can spread the activities over your whole family vacation to San Diego (up to 60 days, which is great if you’re based in SoCal).

 If your family is more of the go-go-go type, you’ll save a ton of money with GoCity San Diego All-Inclusive Pass.
 With this option you pay by the day rather than based on the number of attractions.
 There are some very high-value options included like the Zoo, Safari Park and LEGOLAND.
 You have to use your days consecutively, so if you’re planning to spend one week in San Diego with kids you might opt for the 3-day or 4-day pass to use in the middle.
 Your first few and last few days can be filled with free or inexpensive activities.